sushiibot/sushii-image-server/README.md

 ## ⚠ Warning <!-- omit in toc -->

-Don't serve this publicly unless you know the risks.
+This is intended for requests from **trusted** services and is not designed for direct public access.
 Any JavaScript code can be run on the system and local files can be accessed.

 ## Table of Contents <!-- omit in toc -->